syncfusion-content/maui-docs/MAUI/ProgressBar/Events.md

 ## ProgressCompleted

-This event is triggered when the progress attains the [`Maximum`]() value.
+This event is triggered when the `Progress` attains the `Maximum` value.
 This event contains the following argument.

 * `Progress`: Represents the progress value.